austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Made bootstrap cards for the next 3 meeetups.
 Working on getting the RSVP buttons functional.

 **Thoughts**: Unfortunately I was unable to code the last 2 days due to personal circumstances, but I am back at it.
 As soon as I get the 3 RSVP buttons to work, I will work on the next FCC React project.
 As for the medium post, I may want to make my own blog site...

+### Day 50: September 13, 2017

+**Today's Progress**: Continued working on the RSVP buttons

+**Thoughts**: Finally got the RSVP buttons to work!
+I haven't pushed to dev yet, but the user can now see the next 3 meetups and RSVP to any/all of them after logging in to meetup.
+Ready to move on to the next React project in FCC!
+Though I think I should go over the FB tutorial again...I feel like I am under-utilizing props.